emeraldsanto/emeraldsanto/README.md

 ### What I'm currently doing

-I work for a development [agency](https://www.alithya.com) building cross-platform mobile applications.
+I work for a fintech [startup](https://www.moka.ai) building full-stack cross-platform mobile applications.
 The tech stack I'm using daily consists of React Native, TypeScript and NodeJS.
 On top of that I also do freelancing work for an awesome [startup](https://nightborn.be) based in Brussels, Belgium.

 ### Have a project for me?